 - 1. After the appointment of minor's counsel, the court will determine counsel's rate of compensation and the parties' financial ability to pay all or a portion of the minor's counsel's fees and expenses in accordance with the law. - 2.
-The failure by minor's counsel to timely file the required form Declaration of Counsel for a Child Regarding Qualifications may result in a forfeiture of fees and costs incurred prior to the filing date. - B. Review Hearings.
+The failure by minor's counsel to timely file the required Form Fl-322, Declaration of Counsel for a Child Regarding Qualifications, may result in a forfeiture of fees and costs incurred prior to the filing date. - B. Review Hearings.
 The court will generally hold a review hearing every 90 days to consider both the continued appointment of minor's counsel and the parties' ability to pay.
-Minor's counsel shall submit a declaration and order for payment of fees on Form SDSC D-137 at every "ability to pay" and/or "review" hearing or no less than every 90 days if there is no pending review hearing.
+Minor's counsel shall submit a declaration and order for payment of fees on Form SDSC D-137, Declaration and Order for Payment of Attorney Fees and Costs of Minor's Counsel, at every "ability to pay" and/or "review" hearing or no less than every 90 days if there is no pending review hearing.